TheRenegadeCoder/sample-programs-website/docs/projects/factorial/matlab/index.md

 {% endraw %}

-Factorial in Matlab was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

 - sdmmssa

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2019 20:10:31.
 The solution was first committed on Oct 11 2019 19:40:51.
 As a result, documentation below may be outdated.